Antimony(III) oxide hydroxide nitrate

-Antimony(III) oxide hydroxide nitrate is an inorganic compound with the chemical formula Sb_{4}O_{4}(OH)_{2}(NO_{3})_{2}.
-It is one of the very few nitrates of antimony.
-No evidence for a simple trinitrate has been reported.
+Antimony(III) oxide hydroxide nitrate is an inorganic compound with the chemical formula Sb4O4(OH)2(NO3)2.
 According to X-ray crystallography, its structure consists of cationic layers of antimony oxide/hydroxide with intercalated nitrate anions.

+Synthesis

-This compound is produced by the reaction of antimony(III) oxide and nitric acid at 110 °C.
+Large crystals may be obtained by a prolonged reaction of antimony(III) oxide (Sb2O3) with 6M nitric acid (HNO3), starting at a temperature of 110 C and gradually lowering the temperature by 5 to 10 C per day until room temperature is reached.